mbeddr/mps-platform-docs/src/doc/docs/home/general.md

     When you have enabled the {{ image_popup("https://www.jetbrains.com/help/mps/status-bar.html?q=memory%20indicator#status-bar-icons", "loaded models indicator", "../../img/memory_indicator.gif", "memory indicator") }} in the lower right corner of the screen, you can click on the text to [unload not needed models](https://blog.jetbrains.com/mps/2019/12/mps-2019-3-is-released/#:~:text=Model%20unloading).
     The memory indicator at the same location can be used to free memory.
 As a last resort the {{ image_popup("https://www.jetbrains.com/help/mps/status-bar.html?q=Power%20Save#status-bar-icons", "power saving mode", "../../img/power_saving_mode.gif", "power saving mode") }} can be enabled which disables background tasks such as the model checker (not recommended).

-!!! question "What is a module, model, node, concept...?"
+!!! question "What are modules, models, nodes, concepts etc.?"

     - {{ blog('sl',false) }}[What goes where: the basic architecture of MPS projects](https://specificlanguages.com/posts/2022-04/28-what-goes-where/)
     - {{ blog('sl',false) }}[Ambiguous terms: Modules and models](https://specificlanguages.com/posts/2022-02/25-ambiguous-terms-modules-models/)